H3AR7B3A7/MoreSpringCourses/spel-demo/README.md

 *The latter 2 allow us to make the application behave conditionally using key/value pairs set at runtime.*

 We can find more examples [here](https://www.baeldung.com/spring-expression-language).

+## Annotation: @Value

+Used to specify a default value, which can be expressed using SpEL.

+Used in:
+- Fields
+- Methods
+- Constructor params